Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

-Overall, in 2025, digital painters entered a stage of reflection rather than celebration.
-After the phase of rapid acceptance, digital painters approached generative AI with a more tempered and differentiated stance.
-On the one hand, they acknowledged that AI had become deeply embedded in their workflows and was difficult to avoid; on the other hand, they critically reassessed its impact on labor value, aesthetic experience, and artistic identity.
-This stage reflects not only a ``cold reflection’’ following the waning novelty of the technology but also a renegotiation of the relationship between AI and human creators.
+Overall, the narratives from 2025 portray a period of reflection rather than celebration.
+After the phase of rapid adoption, participants approached generative AI with a more measured and differentiated stance.
+They recognized that AI had become deeply embedded in their routines yet simultaneously questioned its implications for artistic value and human distinctiveness.
+This reflective equilibrium marks a shift from fascination toward critical coexistence, where digital painters reconsidered what creativity, labor, and authorship mean in an AI-saturated environment.